asticode/go-astits/README.md

 # Using the library in your code

-WARNING: the code below doesn't handle errors for readibility purposes.
+WARNING: the code below doesn't handle errors for readability purposes.
 However you SHOULD!

 ```go
 // Create a cancellable context in case you want to stop reading packets/data any time you want